Skip to main content

 Limiting saturated fat

-Saturated fats can raise your cholesterol levels and cause excess weight gain (a risk factor for stroke, type 2 diabetes, and other cardiovascular diseases).
+Saturated fats can raise your cholesterol levels and cause excess weight gain - a contributing factor for stroke, type 2 diabetes, and other cardiovascular diseases.
 One study suggests that cutting back on saturated fats for at least two years can significantly lower your chances of cardiovascular diseases like stroke.

 Drinking less alcohol

-Following the UK Alcohol Guidelines of up to 14 units per week is also important for stroke prevention.
-What's more, sensible drinking can benefit your health in many other ways, from treating anxiety to reducing your risk of serious diseases like liver disease and cancer.
+Following the UK alcohol guidelines of up to 14 units per week is also important for stroke prevention.
+What's more, sensible drinking can benefit your health in many other ways, from treating anxiety to reducing your chance of serious diseases like liver disease and cancer.
 There are many tips for reducing your intake.
 For example, the Stroke Association recommends introducing a number of alcohol-free days each week.

 Losing weight

-Reaching and maintaining a healthy weight can also reduce the risk of stroke.
+Reaching and maintaining a healthy weight can also lower your likelihood of stroke.
 BMI calculators can help to indicate if you're carrying a dangerous amount of excess weight.
-If so, your chances of developing the main risk factors associated with stroke increase.
-Being overweight or obese can lead to a multitude of issues to do with your heart, respiratory system, immune response, cartilage and bones, and mental health.
+If so, your chances of developing the main contributing factors associated with stroke increase.
+Being overweight or having obesity can lead to a multitude of issues to do with your heart, respiratory system, immune response, cartilage and bones, and mental health.

 Quitting smoking